-In June 2020, the Company entered into an amended and restated credit agreement with a syndicate led by Royal Bank of Canada ("RBC") to replace the Company's existing credit facilities which reduced the credit facility to \$35.0 million (from \$75.0 million) and extended the term from June 14, 2021 to June 30, 2022.
-Effective June 30, 2020, National Bank of Canada ceased to be an administrative agent and a lender to the Company and assigned its right and obligations to RBC, in its capacity as administrative agent.
+In June 2020, the Company entered into an amended and restated credit (the "Term Debt Facility") agreement with a syndicate led by Royal Bank of Canada ("RBC") to replace the Company's existing credit facilities which reduced the credit facility to \$35 million (from \$75 million) and extended the term from June 14, 2021 to June 30, 2022.
+Effective June 30, 2020, NBC ceased to be an administrative agent and a lender to the Company and assigned its right and obligations to RBC, in its capacity as administrative agent.